oracle/weblogic-kubernetes-operator/site/config-overrides.md

 * Network channel listen address, port, and enabled configuration
 * Server and domain log locations
 * Node Manager related configuration
-* Changing any existing mbean name
+* Changing any existing MBean name

 **Specifically, do not use custom overrides for:**